SpoonX/aurelia-datatable/doc/usage.md

     route          : {
       name  : 'groups',      // The name of your route in your application
       params: {group: 'id'}  // Optional.
-Paramaters required for the given route. ({name: 'value'}) }
+Paramaters required for the given route. ({name: 'value'}) },
+    {
+      property: 'created_at',
+      label   : 'created_at',
+      searchable: false
+    }
   }];
 }
 ```

+By default, searchable for each column will be true.
+If you dont want to search on that column, set `searchable` to `false`

+So the search dropdown should be show `name, email`

 This is used for table content, but also the table headers.
 There's support for nested objects, as well as aliases.
 Example:

 #### Simple